 - those granting licences to other parties to use products, trademarks or other intellectual property;

 - those subject to a charge;

 - those dealing with chattel mortgages or retention of title arrangements;

 - those thinking of buying or selling a business.

 The PPSA may or may not impact those who are looking to top up the loans or taking out new loans with existing securities which are now considered ‘personal property’.
 You will be effected by the changes if you used securities that now fall under the ‘personal property’ category as your security for your home loan.

 If your existing securities were shares of Company Title unit or cash deposit then your bank will require you to register your security interest in the Personal Property Register (PPR) and you will need to sign new re-issued security documents.

 Failure on the part of the home buyer to register may have dire consequences.
 If you fail to register your personal property in the Personal Property Register (PPR) you may be found in breach of your loan terms.

-If you have any questions or need to know more about the new Personal Properties Security Act (PPSA) please join the conversation in our forum to have a live broker assist with your enquiry.
-Our forum can be found at: Home Loan Experts Forum.
+If you have any questions or need to know more about the new Personal Properties Security Act (PPSA), please join the conversation in our Disqus comments’ section below to have a live broker assist with your enquiry.